ddbourgin/bookworm_db/README.md

   cd /var/www/
   sudo git clone https://github.com/ddbourgin/bookworm_db.git
   ```
-4. Rename the database to the name of your bookworm, e.g.,
+4. Rename the database to the name of your bookworm database.
+For example, if your bookworm DB is named `My_BW_DB_Name`, you would run
   ```shell
   sudo mv bookworm_db My_BW_DB_Name
   ```